 Hyde Park Corner, London.
 Sat 20 Oct 2018

-calling for a vote to give the final say on the Brexit deal or failure to
+March calling for a vote to give the final say on the Brexit deal or

-it essential to get a new mandate from the people to leave the
+makes it essential to get a new mandate from the people to leave the

 Mail group end your transphobic hate